 It is at rest because it knows – beyond question – that it is one with what is.
 Its peace and sureness are in a literal and experiential sense our own.

-Increasingly, it is my experience that one makes contact with the Holy Spirit – with the healed mind – simply through attention.
+We make contact with the Holy Spirit – with the healed mind – simply through attention.
 For example, as you read, your attention is focused on this text.
 But if you look up and out the window, it naturally focuses on something else: a cloud, a tree, a robin, a barn.

 This capacity to be attentive is not limited to what is external.
 If we close our eyes, we see that we can be attentive to our anger, our uncertainty, our happiness, our desire.